Course badge

 - Components of creating, customizing, and delivering a successful pitch

-Formerly known as TRANSforming Care with Emerging, Novel Devices (TRANSCEND), Medical Device Development: Advancing from Product to Market (MDD) is a hybrid course that examines the current climate for the development of medical devices.
+Medical Device Development: Advancing from Product to Market (MDD) offers the option for an online only or hybrid course that examines the current climate for the development of medical devices.

-The course begins with a seven-week online session that includes:
+The course begins with a nine-week online session that includes:

 - Case examples featuring real-world critical aspects and challenges in device development